 10. For elected officials and bureau directors, what is required of the quarterly calendar posting?

 For the purposes of City lobbying regulations, the required quarterly calendar posting must reflect official City business and be posted by the filing deadline (15 days after the end of each quarter).
-Calendars must include the date and length of schedule official business with other elected officials, City directors, or any outside (non City) party.
-In addition, the calendars should include the primary organizations or participants in attendance.
+Calendars must include the date and length of scheduled official business with other elected officials, City directors, or any outside (non City) party or event.
+In addition, official calendars must include the primary organizations or participants in attendance.